chef/automate/components/docs-chef-io/content/automate/supermarket_integration_with_automate.md

 To configure the supermarket in Chef Automate, follow the steps given below:

-1. SSH into your supermarket ec2 instance using the following command:
+1. SSH into the ec2 instance where supermarket is installed.
+Then run the following commands:

     ```bash
     sudo su
     cd /etc/supermarket
     ```

-    Download [supermarket](https://www.chef.io/downloads/tools/supermarket) on a separate ec2 instance.

-1. After de-packaging, run the following command:

-    ```bash
-    supermarket-ctl reconfigure
-    ```

-1. Update the `supermarket.rb` file in `/etc/supermarket` directory with the values retrieved above as shown below:
+1. Update the `supermarket.rb` file in `/etc/supermarket` directory with the application details retrieved from the automate instance after registering supermarket as an oauth application with OC-ID:

     ```cd
     default['supermarket']['chef_oauth2_app_id'] = "<uid>"